Caffeine

 Caffeine has both positive and negative health effects.
 It can treat and prevent the premature infant breathing disorders bronchopulmonary dysplasia of prematurity and apnea of prematurity.
 Caffeine citrate is on the WHO Model List of Essential Medicines.
 It may confer a modest protective effect against some diseases, including Parkinson's disease.
+Caffeine can acutely improve reaction time and accuracy for cognitive tasks.
 Some people experience sleep disruption or anxiety if they consume caffeine, but others show little disturbance.
 Evidence of a risk during pregnancy is equivocal; some authorities recommend that pregnant women limit caffeine to the equivalent of two cups of coffee per day or less.
 Caffeine can produce a mild form of drug dependence – associated with withdrawal symptoms such as sleepiness, headache, and irritability – when an individual stops using caffeine after repeated daily intake.
-Tolerance to the autonomic effects of increased blood pressure and heart rate, and increased urine output, develops with chronic use (i.e., these symptoms become less pronounced or do not occur following consistent use).
+Tolerance to the autonomic effects of increased blood pressure, heart rate, and urine output, develops with chronic use (i.e., these symptoms become less pronounced or do not occur following consistent use).

-Caffeine is classified by the US Food and Drug Administration as generally recognized as safe.
-Toxic doses, over 10 grams per day for an adult, are much higher than the typical dose of under 500 milligrams per day.
+Caffeine is classified by the US Food and Drug Administration (FDA) as generally recognized as safe.
+Lethal doses, over 10 grams per day for an adult, greatly exceed the typical dose of under 500 milligrams per day.
 The European Food Safety Authority reported that up to 400 mg of caffeine per day (around 5.7 mg/kg of body mass per day) does not raise safety concerns for non-pregnant adults, while intakes up to 200 mg per day for pregnant and lactating women do not raise safety concerns for the fetus or the breast-fed infants.
-A cup of coffee contains 80–175 mg of caffeine, depending on what "bean" (seed) is used, how it is roasted (darker roasts have less caffeine), and how it is prepared (e.g., drip, percolation, or espresso).
-Thus it requires roughly 50–100 ordinary cups of coffee to reach the toxic dose.
+A 6 ounce cup of coffee typically contains 50–175 mg of caffeine, depending on what "bean" (seed) is used (and how much), how it is roasted, and how it is prepared (e.g., drip, percolation, or espresso).
+Thus roughly 50–100 ordinary cups of coffee would be required to reach a lethal dose.
 However, pure powdered caffeine, which is available as a dietary supplement, can be lethal in tablespoon-sized amounts.